-Skadden’s integrated practice and global platform position the firm well to provide the strategic legal solutions necessary for fintech clients to keep up with constantly evolving platforms, technologies and services in this space.
+Skadden’s integrated practices and global platform position the firm well to provide the strategic legal solutions necessary for fintech clients to keep up with constantly evolving platforms, technologies and services in this space.
 Our practice draws on our market-leading capabilities in mergers and acquisitions, corporate finance, financial regulation and enforcement, and intellectual property and technology.

 Few law firms can match our depth and breadth of experience advising businesses across the spectrum of the fintech industry:

 - IP and Technology.
 We counsel on intellectual property issues that are uniquely implicated in financial technology transactions and companies.
 Our attorneys provide the full range of legal services relating to the acquisition, enforcement and commercialization of IP assets.
 We frequently advise fintech clients on outsourcing transactions and technology and IP licensing matters.

 - Corporate Transactions.
 Skadden represents fintech clients in complex corporate transactions, and we resolve some of the most difficult exit-related structuring issues.